On the Dot

-Every minute unnecessarily wasted eats into the time that participants have for other individual and team work that is equally essential to them.
+Every minute wasted eats into the time that participants have for other individual and team work that is equally essential to them.

 One thing you can't recycle is wasted time. - Ohno Taiichi

 🕑 Always be ready 5-10 minutes before a meeting and greet people with warmth.
-Others will quickly catch on and emulate our arrival times.
+Others will quickly catch on and emulate these arrival times.
 When the leader has a reputation for being punctual (or late), others will respond in kind.

-🕢 If we have a 1:1 meeting, and our guest is late, only provide the person the time remaining in the scheduled time.
+🕢 If we have a 1:1 meeting, and our guest is late, provide the person only the time remaining in the scheduled time.
 We shouldn't change an agenda and reinforce negative habits.

 🕘 Create a cushion of time between meetings to allow for checking email, phone calls, poor parking, and other realities of life.
 Be open about this and lead others to do the same.